apocalyptech/bl3-cli-saveedit/README.md

    or `--item-levels`
  - Item Imports will now *not* import Fabricators unless explicitly told to with the `--allow-fabricator` option.
- - Item balance names and levels are now shown where appropriate:
+ - Item names and levels are now shown where appropriate:
    - In verbose `bl3-save-info` output
    - In item export files
    - While importing items